 - Cover the pot and let the dough sit for 1 hour to rise.

-- Once it has risen, stir in the last 1 cup of flour, the baking powder, and baking soda.
+- Once it has risen, stir in the last 1 cup of flour, the salt, baking powder, and baking soda.
 If the dough becomes too thick to stir, use your hands to knead it together.
 Divide the dough in half.

 - Place one half of the dough on a well-floured surface.
 Roll it into a very long, rectangular shape that is ⅛- to ¼-inch thick and longer than it is wide.